eclipse-tractusx/eclipse-tractusx.github.io/README.md

 ## Licence Checks

 This repository enforces licence compatibility checks on all Pull Requests.
+This is demanded by [TRG 7.04](https://eclipse-tractusx.github.io/docs/release/trg-7/trg-7-04#checking-libraries-using-the-eclipse-dash-license-tool).
 Follow these steps if your PR's workflow fails on the action `3rd Party dependency check (Eclipse Dash)`:

 1. Make sure the error-message is not `[main] ERROR Error response from XYZ HTTP 524` or anything else pointing to failures in remote services.
 If that happens, try again tomorrow.
 If not, continue.